-Should committee members speak to the media, members shall provide accurate information to inform the public about the project, but are asked to refrain from engaging in speculation, advocating a position on a specific issue/topic, speaking on behalf of the DRC (except for the Chair or unless authorized by the committee to do so), or otherwise making public statements that would tend to hamper constructive committee discussions.
+The overriding consideration in all communications is to honor and sustain the constructive, collaborative process of the committee.
+Committee members are encouraged to communicate with their constituencies in order to keep them informed of the committee's mission and meeting agendas, and to encourage direct participation.
+Should committee members speak to the media, members are encouraged to provide accurate, factual information, but are asked to refrain from engaging in speculation, advocating a position on a specific issue, speaking on behalf of the committee (except for the Chair or unless authorized by the committee to do so), or otherwise making public statements that would tend to hamper constructive committee discussions.
 Committee members are asked to notify city staff of any media contact related to the committee and its work.
 City staff will be available to assist in any communications to the media, if desired.